 Program Details Consolidated Emergency Assistance Program (CEAP) Disaster Cash Assistance Program (DCAP) Brief Description Provides program benefits to alleviate emergent conditions resulting from insufficient income and resources to provide for food, shelter, clothing, medical care, or other necessary items.
-Benefits may be authorized for 30 consecutive days only in any consecutive 12-month period. · Disaster Cash Assistance Program (DCAP) is a cash program made available when a disaster is declared by the Governor.
+Benefits may be authorized for 30 consecutive days only in any consecutive 12-month period.
+Disaster Cash Assistance Program (DCAP) is a cash program made available when a disaster is declared by the Governor.
 It is paid through the Consolidated Emergency Assistance Program (CEAP) and is designed to provide cash assistance to individuals and families who face an emergency and do not have the money to meet their basic needs.
-6 Legal Authorization RCW 74.04.660, Family Emergency Assistance Program §301(6), Chapter 181, Laws of 2008 (SB 6950) Funding Source 100% State - Non-MOE Population Served Women in any stage of pregnancy or families with dependent children who are ineligible to receive benefits from any of the following programs, including families who have stopped receiving their TANF grant: 1.
-Temporary Assistance for Needy families (TANF) 2.
-State Family Assistance (SFA) 3.
-Refugee Cash Assistance (RCA) 4.
-Diversion Cash Assistance (DCA) In the event of a disaster, declared by the Governor: Individuals or families (with or without children) living in the affected area who are not eligible for any of the above programs (1-4) and otherwise meet eligibility requirements.
+6 Legal Authorization RCW 74.04.660, Family Emergency Assistance Program §301(6), Chapter 181, Laws of 2008 (SB 6950).
+Funding Source 100% State - Non-MOE.
+Population Served Women in any stage of pregnancy or families with dependent children who are ineligible to receive benefits from any of the following programs, including families who have stopped receiving their TANF grant due to sanction: In the event of a disaster, declared by the Governor: Individuals or families (with or without children) living in the affected area who are not eligible for any of the above programs (1-4) and otherwise meet eligibility requirements.
 Eligibility Must be residents of Washington.
 Must be in emergent need and have no resources to meet that need.
 Family income must be less than 90% of the TANF payment standard for a household with shelter cost.
-Payment is limited to payment maximums for individual emergent
+Payment is limited to payment maximums for individual emergent need items or the TANF payment standard for a household with shelter cost, whichever is lower.
+Services Provides for specific emergent needs such as food, shelter, clothing, minor medical care, utilities, household maintenance, job-related transportation or clothing, and transportation for a minor, not in foster